jdn-aau/krnl/README.md

 for the Arduino platform - but is also portable to other platforms

+2021 January:
+Krnl used timer0 uns a 1 msec kernel tick even if you give another value to k_start.

+It can be changed in the c source awhere i

 - SEE SOME NOTES BELOW ABOUT TIMERS AND PINS
 - Now doxygen docu at html directory :-)